zaiisao/Documentation/en/cloud-recording/cloud_recording_merge_files.md

 ### 1. Get the merging script

 Download the [Agora Audio & Video File Merging](https://download.agora.io/acrsdk/release/Agora_Cloud_Recording_Tools_v1.0.0.7_20191009-1570616811_830.tar.gz) script and decompress it.
 Find `ffmpeg.tar.gz` and `convert.py`.
 Decompress `ffmpeg.tar.gz`, and make sure it is in the same directory as `convert.py.`

+<div class="alert note">To avoid compatibility issues, Agora suggests that you use the FFmpeg binary in the zipped file or install FFmpeg 3.3.</div>

 ### 2. Execute the Audio & Video File Merging script